-Mrs. Michli’s clinical training and experience involves working with adolescents and adults who are struggling with a diagnosis, a challenging life event, or simply striving to enhance their relationship with themselves and with others.
+Mrs. Michli’s current clinical experience involves working with adolescents and adults who are struggling with an emotional, psychological, or behavioral difficulties, or a challenging life event, or are simply striving to enhance their relationship with themselves and with others.

 Mrs. Michli is skilled at working with: mood disorders, anxiety disorders, personality disorders, and trauma related disorders.
 She also helps people in areas related to self-esteem, relationships and attachment, and identity.
 Mrs. Michli pays special attention to the person’s life narrative, resilience, diverse identities, and their cultural backgrounds, and tries to integrate them in her therapeutic approach.